One of Vancouver’s premier annual events is the Honda Celebration of Light fireworks competition in English Bay in the middle of the summer each year.

 - August 3rd (2019) – Mironvec Fireworks (Croatia)

-Last year’s competitors were from South Africa, Sweden and South Korea.
+The year before the competitors were from South Africa, Sweden and South Korea.
 In 2018 the winning fireworks company was Dadhan Firework Co. from South Korea.

 Celebration of Light Entertainment